Chief Executive OfficerSt. David’s South Austin Medical Center

 Chief Operating OfficerSt.
 David’s South Austin Medical Center

-Brett Matens is the Chief Operating Officer at St. David’s South Austin Medical Center (2003 – current).
-Mr. Matens served at Rapides Regional Medical Center in Alexandria, LA, as Vice President for Operations from 2000-2003.
+Brett Matens has served as chief operating officer at St. David’s South Austin Medical Center since 2003.
+Prior to joining St. David’s HealthCare, Matens served at Rapides Regional Medical Center in Alexandria, LA, as vice president for operations.

-Mr. Matens has been with HCA eleven years and is a Fellow in the American College of Healthcare Executives.
+Matens has been with HCA for fifteen years and is a Fellow in the American College of Healthcare Executives.
 He holds a bachelor’s degree from Mississippi State University and a Master of Healthcare Administration degree from Tulane University.

 He currently volunteers with Austin New Church, South Austin Cares, Austin Care Communities, Mobile Loaves & Fishes, and the South Austin Civic Club.
 He served as an ACHE Regional Advisory Council member and a Board Member for Austin’s Heart Association.